-CTOS is a lead information system widely used by the majority of the country’s Financial Institutions, Commercial Companies & Businesses, Legal Firms and other institutions.
-Unlike CCRIS, which is under Bank Negara Malaysia (BNM), CTOS is owned and managed by a Malaysian company, in business for over 20 years, collating information on Individuals and Companies from various sources found in the public domain.
+Unlike CCRIS, which is under Bank Negara Malaysia (BNM), CTOS is owned and managed by a Malaysian company, in business for over 20 years, collating information on individuals and companies from various official sources.

 - Searches at the Companies Commission of Malaysia (CCM) or Suruhanjaya Syarikat Malaysia (SSM)